Dan Green

 • Fewer than 500 residents per square mile

-• Not more than 425 housing units per square mile
+• No more than 425 housing units per square mile

-• Not within a half-mile radius of an airport with 2,500 passengers or more per year
+• Not within a half-mile of an airport with 2,500 passengers or more per year

-All non-rural homes, known as urban homes, are ineligible for USDA lending.
+Homes in non-rural areas, known as urban homes, are not eligible for USDA loans.

 Additional Requirements for USDA-Eligible Homes